 Many people ask if they can see or play with our puppies when they are tiny babies.
 Until the puppies have had at least two sets of puppy vaccinations, the answer is NO. There are several reasons why we do not let anyone around the puppies between birth and 6 - 8 weeks...and all those reasons are to protect the puppies.

 An ounce of prevention is worth a pound of cure.
 We take great care and much time caring for all of our dogs and puppies.
-It is time and energy consuming.
+It is time and energy-consuming.
 We understand your excitement, and we are happy that you are enthusiastic about getting your pup.
-However, until you take your puppy home, we are responsible and the puppy’s health and safety is our number one priority.
-We guarantee, waiting a few weeks will be worth it.
+However, until you take your puppy home, we are responsible and the puppy’s health and safety are our number one priority.
+We guarantee, that waiting a few weeks will be worth it.

 When you notice we have available puppies, you need to apply to adopt and when you are approved to adopt, you will be required to put a deposit down.
 When the puppies are ready to be seen, you will be contacted.

 1: Pick your furry baby: